 - Separating from work

-When you start a business, your personal life often takes a back seat.
-Weekends are spent working, and weekends are spent socializing.
-In so doing, you lose touch with the people you love and the meaning of life.
+For instance, when you start a pest control business or any other business for that matter, your personal life often takes a back seat.
+Weekends are spent working and socializing.
+In doing so, you may lose touch with the people you love and the meaning of life.
 You do not realize the value of your life until you have it ripped out from under you.
-You should never end a relationship with your coworkers for any reason.
+Thus, it is important that you find a balance between work and personal life, so that you do not miss out on much.
+Make sure you take a day off if you work six days a week.
+It’s also okay to take a vacation once in a while to recharge and come back with a fresh outlook.

 - Incorporate Online training